Federal Estimated Tax for Corporations

 Historical Past-Year Versions of Federal Form 1120-W

-We have a total of eight past-year versions of Form 1120-W in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eleven past-year versions of Form 1120-W in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2018 Form 1120-W (Worksheet)